beginnerSC/pyminimax/README.md

 Z_minimax = minimax(dist)       #  minimax linkage result
 ```

 There is only one function in PyMinimax, `pyminimax.minimax`, and its usage is very much similar to the hierarchical clusterings in SciPy, say [scipy.cluster.hierarchy.complete](https://docs.scipy.org/doc/scipy/reference/generated/scipy.cluster.hierarchy.complete.html).
-See the [documentation](https://pyminimax.readthedocs.io/en/latest/) for more details and examples.
+See the [documentation](https://pyminimax.readthedocs.io/en/latest/) for more details.